Black Beans in Cooking: Why They’re So Popular

 Good alternatives: chickpeas, kidney beans, pinto beans, or lentils

-For bowls, the choice depends on the overall flavor profile.
-Chickpeas work well in Mediterranean-style bowls.
-Kidney beans fit smoky or spicy bowls.
-Lentils are excellent when a soft, cohesive component is preferred.
+In bowls, the best choice depends on the flavor profile.
+Chickpeas fit Mediterranean-style bowls.
+Kidney beans work in smoky or spicy bowls.
+Lentils are excellent when a softer, more cohesive component is desired.

 Soups and stews